B Locus

 This allows us to simply group all b mutations under b (= bc, bd, bs, bh, be, ba).

-To have brown hairs, a dog must express eumelanin in its coat.
+To actually have brown hairs, a dog must express eumelanin in its coat.

 So it can’t be recessive red (these dogs can only produce phaeomelanin).
-It can also not have too extreme white spotting, which deletes all the color.
+It can also not have too extreme white, which deletes all the color from the coat.
 But we can always see if a dog produces brown eumelanin by looking at its nose and footpads, where eumelanin is, in many cases, still visible.

 B Locus Calculator